bhou/bouton.js/README.md

 # bouton.js

-A reactive programming library based on a simple data  structure:
+A framework to build your reactive library.
+It provides a basic feature set for your reactive library:

+- asynchronous
+- error handling
+- back pressure
+- operator extension
+- source extension

+The kernel of "bouton.js" is a "Node" or we can called it a "Bouton".
+See the following diagram:

 ![bouton.js](https://raw.githubusercontent.com/bhou/bouton.js/master/bouton.jpg)

-with bidirectional data flow:
+It has a bidirectional data flow:
 ```
 [signal flow]  : push(signal) -> Node -> send(signal) -> push(signal) -> Node
 [command flow] : Node <- pull(cmd) <- request(cmd) <- Node <- pull(cmd)